-Mitsubishi International Corporation offers high-value-added services in a broad range of business fields.
+Mitsubishi International Corporation ("MIC") offers high-value-added services in a broad range of business fields.
 MIC's primary businesses are related to global trading of industrial and consumer products, complex project management, and strategic finance and investment.
 Other important functions of MIC include marketing, distribution, materials procurement, technology transfer, product sourcing, and supply chain management.

 Our business groups and divisional companies include: